|

 our University.
 I want to thank Mike Crowe and Matt Dowd for allowing me to

+present some of my findings during past Workshops.
 We have been lucky most evenings during our visits, to have had clear skies and

 on occasion have been able to train the telescope on the planet Venus.
 This